 3. BowFlex TreadClimber TC100

 A Mini Guide to Treadmills for SeniorsExactly who is a senior citizen?
-If you accept the Denny's menu definition, some seniors are just 55 years old!
-Others are a generation or two older.
-When recommending treadmills for seniors, we respect incredible group diversity and understand that everyone has different workout needs and abilities.
+If you accept the Denny's menu definition, some seniors are just 55 years old.
+Others are a full generation older.
+When recommending treadmills for seniors, we respect that group's diversity and understand everyone has different workout needs and abilities.
 Here are some of the most important treadmill qualities that might matter to you and that you should look out for when browsing for a new machine.

-CushioningNo matter what your age, treadmill cushioning is important for comfort and reducing the chance of injury.
-It's especially important for seniors because it helps compensate for the loss of our natural joint cushioning: cartilage.
-On very cheap treadmills the cushioning is very poor, so if you have no other treadmill option than this, it's especially important to treat yourself to orthopedic sneakers.
+CushioningNo matter your age, treadmill cushioning is important for comfort and to reduce the chance of injury.
+It's especially important that seniors be able to compensate for the loss of natural joint cushioning by way of cartilage.
+On very cheap treadmills, the cushioning is poor, so if you have no other treadmill option than this, it's especially important to consider orthopedic sneakers.
 Mid-priced treadmills sometimes have orthopedic cushioning, but you can't take this feature for granted.
 Some brands advertise a specific percentage of impact deflection compared with running on pavement.
 Variable cushioning is one of the best choices, as it provides a firmer surface at the back of the track (where you push off) and a softer surface where you land up front.
 On high-end treadmills you can expect excellent shock deflection, with Landice, Precor and Star Trac being among the most elite treadmill brands known for top-of-the-line cushioning.

 Special NeedsA few treadmill brands such as Cybex build cardio machines especially for trainees with low vision and other special physical or cognitive issues.
 Examples of modifications on these treadmills are high-contrast track coloring and raised console icons.